Governance and disclosures

 Annual Financial Statement

-View the Financial Statements for the year ended 30 June 2020, which include the Directors' Report, the Statement of Financial Position, Comprehensive Income Statement, Notes to the Financial Statements, Directors' Declaration, and Independent auditor's report to the members of Prime Super Pty Ltd.:
+View the Financial Statements for the year ended 30 June 2021, which include the Directors' Report, the Statement of Financial Position, Income Statement, Notes to the Financial Statements, Directors' Declaration, Trustee Statement, and Independent auditor's reports.

 Prime Super has a majority independent board and keeps a register of relevant interests and duties for each of our directors.
 The Fund has procedures in place for the nomination, appointment, and removal of Trustee directors.
 The Board also has the following committees to which have particular areas of focus.